buhrmi/buhrmi/README.md

 Welcome to my GitHub profile.
 In here you can find a lot of crap, but also some useful stuff.

-And yes, I'm available for hire.
+Yes, I'm available for hire.
 Things I'm good at include:

 - Chatbot development for platforms like Discord, Twitch, Telegram, etc.
 - Web development with Ruby on Rails and Svelte